Affiliated Treatment Facilities

 Main Campus, Main Pavilion, Level 2

 Burlington, VT 05401

-Dr. Steven Ades is a medical oncologist at The University of Vermont Medical Center and associate professor at the Larner College of Medicine at UVM in Burlington, Vermont.
+Dr. Steven Ades is a medical oncologist at the the University of Vermont Medical Center and associate professor at the Larner College of Medicine at UVM in Burlington, Vermont.
 Dr. Ades has expertise in peritoneal mesothelioma, with a particular interest in radiation therapy for abdominal mesothelioma and supportive care for patients.

 Dr. Ades has been involved in clinical research focusing on adjuvant therapies in multimodal treatment plans to improve patient outcomes.
 He has also helped research biomarkers, which could allow for earlier detection and diagnosis of many cancers, including mesothelioma.
 Dr. Ades has authored and co-authored over 40 articles and medical studies, which can be found in presitigious medical journals like the Journal of Clinical Oncology.

 Main Specialty: Medical Oncology

 Other Interests & Specialties: Mesothelioma and peritoneal mesothelioma, adrenal cancer, anal cancer, appendix cancer, bile duct cancer, bladder cancer, carcinoid tumor, carcinoma, colon cancer, esophageal cancer, gallbladder cancer, gastrointestinal cancer, genitourinary cancer, hematologic cancer, kidney cancer, liver cancer, neuroendocrine cancer, Non-Hodgkin’s lymphoma, oncology, pancreatic cancer, penile cancer, prostate cancer, rectal cancer, small intestine cancer, stomach cancer, testicular cancer and urethral cancer.